panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Each Lesson Learned is tagged with one or more contributions that encountered this obstacle as a significant impediment to deployment.
 Other contributed technologies may have also encountered this obstacle, but this obstacle may not have been the biggest impediment to deployment.

-- The benefit of Path Awareness has to be great enough to overcome entropy for already-deployed devices.
+- The benefit of Path Awareness must be great enough to overcome entropy for already-deployed devices.
 The colloquial American English expression, "If it ain't broke, don't fix it" is a "best current practice" on today's Internet.
-(See {{Quick-Start}} and {{TRIGTRAN}}).
+(See {{Quick-Start}}, {{TRIGTRAN}}, and {{Source-Quench}}).

-- Providing benefits for early adopters is key - if everyone must deploy a technology in order for the topology to provide benefits, or even to work at all, the technology is unlikely to be adopted.
+- Providing benefits for early adopters can be key - if everyone must deploy a technology in order for the technology to provide benefits, or even to work at all, the technology is unlikely to be adopted.
 (See {{IntServ}} and {{Quick-Start}}).

+- Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism may be much smaller than anticipated (see {{Quick-Start}} and {{TRIGTRAN}}).

 - "Follow the money."
-If operators can't charge for a Path Aware technology in order to recover the costs of deploying it, the benefits to the operator must be really significant.
-(See {{TRIGTRAN}}).
+If operators can't charge for a Path Aware technology to recover the costs of deploying it, the benefits to the operator must be really significant.
+(See {{TRIGTRAN}}, {{ST2}}, and {{IntServ}}).

-- Impact of a Path Aware technology on operational practices can prevent deployment of promising technology.
-(See {{Shim6}}).
+- Impact of a Path Aware technology requiring changes to operational practices can prevent deployment of promising technology.
+(See {{Shim6}}, including {{Addendum-MP-TCP}}).

-- Per-connection state in intermediate devices is an impediment to adoption and deployment.
-(See {{IntServ}}).
+- Per-connection state in intermediate devices can be an impediment to adoption and deployment.
+(See {{ST2}} and {{IntServ}}).

-- Modern routers aren't designed to make heavy use of in-band signaling using mechanisms such as IPv4 and IPv6 Router Alert Options (RAO), so operators are reluctant to deploy technologies that rely on these signals.
+- Many modern routers, especially high-end routers, have not been designed to make heavy use of in-band mechanisms such as IPv4 and IPv6 Router Alert Options (RAO), so operators can be reluctant to deploy technologies that rely on these mechanisms.
 (See {{NSIS}}).

-- If endpoints can't be trusted, operators are reluctant to deploy technologies that rely on endpoints sending unauthenticated control signals to routers.
-(See {{NSIS}}).
+- If the endpoints do not have any trust relationship with the intermediate devices along a path, operators can be reluctant to deploy technologies that rely on endpoints sending unauthenticated control signals to routers.
+(See {{IntServ}} and {{NSIS}}.
+We also note this still remains a factor hindering deployment of DiffServ).

 -  If intermediate devices along the path can't be trusted, it's unlikely that endpoints will rely on signals from intermediate devices to drive changes to endpoint behaviors.
-(See {{TRIGTRAN}}).
+(See {{TRIGTRAN}}, {{Source-Quench}}).
+The lowest level of trust is sufficient for a device issuing a message to confirm that it has visibility of the packets the path it is seeking to control {{RFC8085}} (e.g., an ICMP message included a quoted packet from the source).
+A higher level of trust can arise when a network device could have a long or short term trust relationship with the sender it controls.

-- The Internet is a distributed system, so the more a technology relies on information propagated from distant hosts and routers, the less likely that information is to be accurate.
+- Because the Internet is a distributed system, if the distance that information from distant hosts and routers travels to a Path Aware host or router is sufficiently large, the information may no longer represent the state and situation at the distant host or router when it is received.
+In this case, the benefit that a Path Aware technology provides likely decreases.
 (See {{Quick-Start}}).

-- Transport protocol technologies may require information from applications, in order to work effectively, but applications may not know the information they need to provide.
-(See {{Quick-Start}}).
+- Providing a new feature/signal does not mean that it will be used.
+Endpoint stacks may not know how to effectively utilize Path-Aware transport protocol technologies, because the technology may require information from applications to permit them to work effectively, but applications may not a-priori know that information.
+Even if the application does know that information, the de-facto API has no way of signaling the expectations of applications for the network path.
+Providing this awareness requires an API that signals more than the packets to be sent.
+TAPS is exploring such an API {{TAPS-WG}}, yet even with such an API, policy is needed to bind the application expectations to the network characteristics.
+(See {{ST2}} and {{IntServ}}).

 # Template for Contributions {#TemplateContributions}